rushikar12/hospitality-metrics-dashboard/README.md

 - **Realisation WoW Change %**: Week-over-week change in revenue realisation.
 - **DSRN (Daily Sellable Room Nights) WoW Change %**: Shifts in the number of sellable room nights.

-For an in-depth explanation of the calculation methodologies (including Power BI DAX formulas), see the [Helper Document](./Helper%20Document%20-%20hospitality.pdf) :contentReference[oaicite:1]{index=1}.

 ## Data Analysis Methodology
 The project follows a structured data analysis approach: